-Here is the funny thing about me and baking pies, I love them but there is a part of me that doesn’t like to get my hands dirty.
-I mean, putting my hands in dough or meat isn’t my favorite step in any recipe.
-I just don’t enjoy the feeling of my hands being caked with…stuff and it takes forever to get that “stuff” off of your hands and out of your nails.
+Here is the funny thing about me and baking pies, I love them, but there is a part of me that doesn’t like to get my hands dirty.
+Putting my hands in dough or meat isn’t my favorite step in any recipe.
+I don’t enjoy the feeling of my hands being caked with…stuff, and it takes forever to get that “stuff” off my hands and out of your nails.
 Although this isn’t my favorite step, I love making pies.
 It is very nostalgic for me.

-There are any ways people make their pies.
-When it comes to the filling, I’ve seen pies where the fruit is placed in the pie dish and it thickens on its own.
-However, I prefer to make my apple pie filling first There are many ways people make their pies.
-When it comes to the filling, I’ve seen pies where the fruit is placed in the pie dish and it thickens on its own.
-However, I prefer to make my apple pie filling first and then transfer it to the pie dish.
-I guess you can say I like the insurance of knowing the fruit filling is made to the thickness that I want.
+There are many ways people make their pies.
+When it comes to the filling, I’ve seen pies where the fruit is placed in the pie dish, thickening on its own.
+However, I prefer making my apple pie filling and transferring it to the pie dish.
+I guess you can say I like the insurance of knowing the fruit filling is made to the thickness I want.

 The best part of this cast-iron Dutch Apple Pie is the crumble.
-It is soft and crispy the way it is supposed to be.
+It is soft and crispy, the way it is supposed to be.
 As the crumble topping bakes, the topping turns golden brown, and it’s amazing!
 For the crust, I used a store-bought pie crust.
-However, you can totally use your own pie crust recipe.
-I really like this pie crust recipe if I am making it from scratch.
-After the pie is baking it is an absolute must to serve the pie with vanilla ice cream!
+However, you can use your pie crust recipe.
+I like this pie crust recipe if I am making it from scratch.
+After baking the pie, it is an absolute must to serve it with vanilla ice cream!
 There is no other way!

 Commonly Asked Questions

 Yes.
 I would put the pie in the refrigerator in between servings because of the fruit.
-If you keep the pie out at room temperature, it could turn moldy pretty quickly, and/or the apples could taste rancid.
+If you keep the pie out at room temperature, it could quickly turn moldy, and/or the apples could taste rancid.

 Yes.
-You can put the cast iron dutch apple pie together and cover it with plastic wrap and keep it refrigerated until you’re ready to bake.
+You can put the cast iron dutch apple pie together, cover it with plastic wrap, and keep it refrigerated until you’re ready to bake.

-If you like this recipe, then you will like the ones below:
+If you like this easy apple pie recipe, then you will like the ones below:

 - Cherry Pie Recipe with Mixed Berries